ime01/AAD-TEAM-40-ANIMATION-CHALLENGE/README.md

 Also contains a little qestion and answer segment to test the kids on their understnding

-This app was built as a project for team aad 40 on the google pluralsight andela scholarship.
+This app was built as a project for team aad 40 on the google, pluralsight and andela scholarship.